 Getting the right footprint for your tent is very important, but first, let’s find out exactly what a tent footprint is.

 A footprint is like an additional groundsheet to the underneath of tents.
 Footprints go between your tent’s groundsheet and the grass as an additional layer of protection.
 Tent footprints are usually made from the same or slightly stronger material as your tent’s groundsheet, usually a highly waterproof polythene material.

 The fitting of your footprint is really important.
-Many modern tents, such as the Berghaus Telstar 8 Nightfall Air, have the option to buy a specifically fitted footprint for the tent.
+Many modern tents, such as the Vango Purbeck, have the option to buy a specifically fitted footprint for the tent.
 There are also a few companies that sell universal footprints in various sizes.

 If you’re going with a universal footprint for your tent, get one that is slightly smaller than the surface area of your tent.

 Having a smaller footprint means there is less chance of it collecting water under your tent.
 You’re at a lesser risk of your tent flooding in heavy rain or the water pooling under your tent and ruining your tent’s groundsheet.

 A tent footprint goes underneath your tent, pegging to the ground independently before you put your full tent on top.
 Adding a footprint to the underside of your tent is a good way to add an extra layer between your tent and the ground.
 It protecting your tent’s groundsheet in the process.

 We never quite know the weather and conditions that we will face on our next camping trip.
 A footprint gives the security that your tent is going to be protected from the mud, saving you from needing to clean the underside of the groundsheet after your trip.

 Footprints can also add some warmth to your tent.
 They trap in a little extra air between you and the grass.